Gus Kuhn

 Gustave Emil Kuhn (17 October 1898 - 30 August 1966) was a successful British TT and motorcycle speedway rider during the 1920s and 1930s.
 He earned four international caps for the England national speedway team and served in the Royal Naval Air Service in World War I.

 Speedway career

 Kuhn, born in Birmingham, captained the Stamford Bridge team to victory in the 1929 Southern League Championship, and after Stamford Bridge closed in 1932, he spent nearly five years racing for the Wimbledon Dons.

-In 1937 he moved to the Wembley Lions and then Lea Bridge Speedway Team in 1938, where he was captain.
+In 1937, Kuhn moved to the Wembley Lions and then Lea Bridge Speedway Team in 1938, where he was captain.
 He retired from speedway in 1939 after a season with the Southampton Saints.